 - are a carer for a disabled person or you have a disabled child

 There are four steps to working out how much Universal Credit you will be paid:

 If you are working

-You can work and still get Universal Credit – your Universal Credit will reduce gradually as you earn more.
+You can work and still get Universal Credit – your Universal Credit will reduce as you earn more.
 Your Universal Credit will go up if your job ends or you earn less.

 See How does UC work for workers? for more information

 If you’re self-employed, your payment might also be affected by how much the DWP expects you to earn each month – this expected amount is called your ‘Minimum Income Floor’.
 See What if I am self-employed? for more information

 If you are working and paying for childcare you may be able to get help with childcare costs – see Help with childcare costs for more information

 For more information on how much you may receive on UC see our How Much pages.

 Dan is single, age 24 and lives in a one bedroom social housing flat with a rent of £110 per week.